elastic/gsoc/readme.md

 * Change to Elasticsearch to allow sending all documents to highlight to the highlighters at a time.
-* Change to built in highlighters to support this and make intelligent decisions about the order.
+* Change to built-in highlighters to support this and make intelligent decisions about the order.
 There are four builtin highlighters, two of which will likely see significant benefit from this change.
 * Benchmarking to show the performance improvements this brings.